University of Wisconsin - Madison

 |Relay Access (WTRS): 7-1-1 (out-of-state: TTY: 800.947.3529, STS: 800.833.7637) and above Phone number (See RELAY_SERVICE for further information. )

-NOTE: Unless confidentiality is requested in writing, information regarding the names of applicants must be released upon request.
+NOTE: Unless confidentiality is requested in writing, the names of applicants must be released upon request.
 Finalists cannot be guaranteed confidentiality.
+In the case where there are fewer than five finalists, the names of the five most qualified candidates must be released upon request.

 UW-Madison is an equal opportunity/affirmative action employer.